Digital Syllabus Design

 - Create a Table of Contents in Word (video)

-If you'd like to create a visually stimulating syllabus with colors and multimedia, consider using a web content service like populr.me
+If you would like to create a visually stimulating syllabus with colors and multimedia, consider using a web content service like populr.me

 .
 To get a sense of what's possible with designing syllabi in populr.me, check out these example syllabi: